henrikstranneheim/MIP_api/docs/MIP_overview.rst

  		* Separate pathogenic transcripts for correct downstream annotation
  	* Annotate all alleles for a position
  		* Split multi-allelic records into single records to ease annotation
+ 		* Left align and trim variants to normalise them prior to annotation
  	* Annotate coverage across genetic region using Chanjo
  	* Extracts QC-metrics and stores them in YAML format
  - Standardized